MicrosoftDocs/Hololens/hololens/includes/hololens-oobe-screens.md

 Your device shows "Setting up your device for work" and is going through autopilot installing apps and policies as needed.

-1. You are able to leave the set up of your device to your organization, as it is automatically applying policies and downloading apps as determined by your IT Admin.
+1. You're able to leave the set up of your device to your organization, as it's automatically applying policies and downloading apps as determined by your IT Admin.
 This process could take as little as 5 minutes, but may take more.
 When you no longer hear the out of box experience ambiance, check on the device.
 It should have finished enrolling.
 1. Select "Add account".
 1. Select "Sign in" entering your company email.
 1. Select "Sign in" entering your company email, and sign in credentials.